thindil/steamsky/README.md

   `Build All`.

 * If you prefer using console: In the main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`.
-If you have installed [Bob](https://www.laeran.pl/repositories/bob) you can type `bob debug` for build in debug mode or `bob release` to prepare release for the program.
   If you want to only build release version of the game, for Linux use only `gprbuild -XMode=release` command.
 For Windows, you have to type `gprbuild -XMode=release -XOS=Windows`.